-As we stressed in the Introduction to User Onboarding, the main ingredient of a great onboarding experience is creating a WOW moment (or aha moment) as early on in the process as possible.
+As we stressed in the Introduction to User Onboarding, the main ingredient of a great onboarding experience is creating a Wow moment (or “aha” moment) as early on in the process as possible.

-So what does a WOW moment feel like?
-WOW is achieved when a user recognizes, either quite actively or subconsciously, that your product or service is a must have experience that will improve her life.
 It’s something powerful enough to make users say, “Wow, this is awesome.”
 And they’re important: when users churn or never fully adopt the product, it’s likely because they never encountered their WOW moment.

-Some things to keep in mind about WOW factors:
+Some things to keep in mind about Wow factors:

-In order to identify your WOW moment, you’ll want to combine qualitative and quantitative data.
+To identify your WOW moment, you’ll want to combine qualitative and quantitative data.
 Here are three things you can start doing right now to find your WOW moment:

 These steps can get a little messy if you don’t have the right process, so it’s important to track your results to ensure you come to the right conclusions.
 Here’s a sample google doc to help you do that.
 Note: you may want to customize it to be more applicable to your use.